Western Railway Corridor: Collooney-Claremorris section as a greenway

 The idea of opening a greenway, on the Collooney-Claremorris section of the line, has been advocated by the campaign group Sligo-Mayo Greenway.
-Drawning comparisons with the Great Western Greenway, which was completed in 2011, the group has argued that funding for a greenway on this section would be minimal in infrastructural terms and would not hinder the eventual reinstatement of the railway should the funding for that ever become available.
+Drawing comparisons with the Great Western Greenway, which was completed in 2011, the group has argued that funding for a greenway on this section would be minimal in infrastructural terms and would not hinder the eventual reinstatement of the railway should the funding for that ever become available.

 In August 2011, the greenway proposal was ruled out by the former Western Regional Authority but the proposal continued to be discussed.
 During 2013, the idea twice failed to get a seconder at Galway and Mayo County Councils and was also defeated (16-3) at Roscommon County Council.
 In July 2014, Sligo County Council passed a motion that the council should seek funding for a feasibility study for a greenway on the section of the proposed route within County Sligo.

 A new campaign group, the Sligo Greenway Co-op, was formed in February 2015.
 As of July 2015, the Sligo Greenway Co-op had 280 shareholders in County Sligo and had the support of two Sligo TDs, Tony McLoughlin and John Perry.

 A 2014 study by the NWRA (Northern and Western Regional Assembly) of potential recreational developments in the area rejected the idea that the Western Rail Corridor be turned into a walking or cycling route.
 The "Study of Outdoor Recreation in the West" (2014) stated: "The Regional Planning Guidelines (RPGs) for the West Region 2010-2022 seek the full reinstatement of the Western Rail Corridor as a long-term strategic sustainable transport route.
 Greenways are not mentioned in the RPGs, though the development of suitable long-distance walking and cycling routes (subject to environmental assessment) are supported.
 It is not the purpose of the Regional Planning Guidelines to see such routes provided at the expense of long-term strategic infrastructure".

 In November 2025, Minister of State for Transport, Seán Canney reportedly ruled out the possibility of the line becoming a greenway, stating that it was "preserved for rail use".